Home » Amsterdam » Rijksmuseum tickets

 The painting depicts the Duke of Wellington, who receives the message that Prussian forces are coming to his aid.

-Interior with woman beside a lenin cupboard
+Interior with a woman beside a lenin cupboard

-In ‘Interior with woman beside a lenin cupboard’, Pieter de Hooch depicts two contrasting views of the world – outdoors and the interior.
+In ‘Interior with woman beside a lenin cupboard’, Pieter de Hooch depicts two contrasting views of the world – the outdoors and the interior.

-This 1663 painting is approximately 28 inches by 30 inches – relatively bigger than the rest.
+This 1663 painting is approximately 28 inches (2 ft) by 30 inches (2.9 ft) – relatively bigger than the rest.

 Winter landscape with ice skaters

-in 1608, and it went on to become one of his most successful artworks.
+Hendrick Avercamp painted Winter Landscape With Ice Skaters in 1608, and it went on to become one of his most successful artworks.

-The painting has many characters and incidents, which is why visitors spend time exploring them all.
+The painting has many characters and incidents, so that visitors can explore them all.

 Early self-portrait of Rembrandt

-Interestingly, when the paint was still wet Rembrandt is known to have used the butt end of his brush and made scratches to accentuate the curls of his tousled hair.
+Interestingly, when the paint was still wet, Rembrandt is known to have used the butt end of his brush and made scratches to accentuate the curls of his tousled hair.

 Jeremiah lamenting the destruction of Jerusalem